Reserve Name: Drummond’s Gum Nature Conservation Reserve.

 Custodian: River Conservation Society Inc.

-History: Drummonds Gum CNR was named after the remnant Eucalyptus drummondii that have survived in this small patch of bush.
+Drummond’s Gum Reserve was named after the remnant Eucalyptus drummondii that have survived in this small patch of bush.
 The reserve has been heavily disturbed in the past being a gravel quarry and rock dump.
-However, along with the E. drummondii grove a patch of malle and E. decurva remained until the area was re-vegetated prior to its vesting with the VOYRC.
-Through well vegetated roadside reserves, Drummonds Gum CNR is linked to the large Mt Ronan Nature Reserve and St Ronan’s Well Reserve forming a large wildlife corridor for the region.
+However, along with the Drummond’s Gum grove a patch of Slender Mallee (Eucalyptus decurva) remained until the area was re-vegetated prior to its vesting with the River Conservation Society.
+Through well vegetated roadside reserves, Drummonds Gum Reserve is linked to the large Mt Ronan Nature Reserve and St Ronan’s Well Reserve forming a large wildlife corridor for the region.